 4. The Shawshank Redemption (1994)

-The Shawshank Redemption takes the notion of "freedom" in more literal terms, with Andy Dufresne (Tim Robbins) plotting to escape his double life sentence at a high-security prison.
+The Shawshank Redemption takes the notion of "freedom" in more literal terms, with Andy Dufresne (played by Tim Robbins) plotting to escape his double life sentence at a high-security prison.

-Set in 1947, Andy befriends prison smuggler Red (Morgan Freeman), one of the only men at Shawshank who doesn't think Andy is a freak.
-Why a freak?
-Because Andy's quiet and gentle nature doesn't fit in.
+Set in 1947, Andy befriends prison smuggler Red (played by Morgan Freeman), one of the only men at Shawshank who doesn't think Andy is a freak for his quiet and gentle nature that doesn't fit in.